Evelyn Waugh: Late works

 Restored to health, Waugh returned to work and finished Officers and Gentlemen.
-In June 1955 the Daily Express journalist and reviewer Nancy Spain, accompanied by her friend Lord Noel-Buxton, arrived uninvited at Piers Court and demanded an interview.
+In June 1955 the popular novelist, Daily Express journalist and reviewer Nancy Spain, accompanied by her friend Lord Noel-Buxton, arrived uninvited at Piers Court and demanded an interview.
 Waugh saw the pair off and wrote a wry account for The Spectator, but he was troubled by the incident and decided to sell Piers Court: "I felt it was polluted", he told Nancy Mitford.
 Late in 1956, the family moved to Combe Florey House in the Somerset village of Combe Florey.
 In January 1957, Waugh avenged the Spain–Noel-Buxton intrusion by winning libel damages from the Express and Spain.
 The paper had printed an article by Spain that suggested that the sales of Waugh's books were much lower than they were and that his worth, as a journalist, was low.

 Gilbert Pinfold was published in the summer of 1957, "my barmy book", Waugh called it.
 The extent to which the story is self-mockery, rather than true autobiography, became a subject of critical debate.
 Waugh's next major book was a biography of his longtime friend Ronald Knox, the Catholic writer and theologian who had died in August 1957.
 Research and writing extended over two years during which Waugh did little other work, delaying the third volume of his war trilogy.
 In June 1958, his son Auberon was severely wounded in a shooting accident while serving with the army in Cyprus.
 Waugh remained detached; he neither went to Cyprus nor immediately visited Auberon on the latter's return to Britain.
 The critic and literary biographer David Wykes called Waugh's sang-froid "astonishing" and the family's apparent acceptance of his behaviour even more so.